 The executive director often oversees the heads of each department in a nonprofit, including marketing, fundraising, program development, and HR management.
 Department heads look to the director for strategic guidance.
 For example, the executive director may lead the fundraising department in setting annual revenue goals, or they may help the program development managers set effective community service standards.

-The smaller the organization is, the more directly involved they will be in each departmental function.
+The smaller the organization is, the more directly involved it will be in each departmental function.
 For example, the smallest organizations may rely on the executive director to handle accounting duties, a portion of the fundraising duties, and executive-level duties.

-With this direct influence, whoever fills the position should be able to clearly articulate the vision, mission, theory of change, and strategic direction of the organization.
+With this direct influence, whoever fills the position should be able to clearly articulate the vision, mission, theory of change and strategic direction of the organization.
 That way, they can efficiently align the entire organization so that everyone is rowing in the same direction.

 An experienced board of directors provides strategic guidance based on valuable skills and contacts.
 However, board members aren’t responsible for making day-to-day operational decisions.
 That’s where the executive director comes in.

 Essentially, the nonprofit executive director works to provide the board with the resources it needs to incite change and promote growth.
-Specifically, they play a role in selecting board members and act as a liaison between the board and the staff.
+Specifically, they play a role in selecting board members and acting as a liaison between the board and the staff.
 As one of the board’s primary resources, the executive director should be prepared to:

 What it all means is that the executive director must keep board members informed and work with them to come up with strategic solutions to any issues that arise.
 The joint approach to organizational growth will be invaluable as your nonprofit grows and inevitably encounters complex challenges.